Loratadine: Marketing

 The marketing of the Claritin brand is important in the history of direct-to-consumer advertising of drugs.

 The first television commercial for a prescription drug was broadcast in the United States in 1983, by Boots.
 It caused controversy.
-The federal Food and Drug Administration responded with strong regulation requiring disclosure of side effects and other information.
+The federal Food and Drug Administration responded with strong regulations requiring disclosure of side effects and other information.
 These rules made pharmaceutical manufacturers balk at spending money on ads that had to highlight negative aspects.

 In the mid-1990s, the marketing team for Claritin at Schering-Plough found a way around these rules.
 They created brand awareness commercials that never actually said what the drug was for, but instead showed sunny images, and the voiceover said such things as "At last, a clear day is here" and "It's time for Claritin" and repeatedly told viewers "Ask your doctor [about Claritin]."
 The first ads made people aware of the brand and increased prescriptions, which led Schering-Plough and others to aggressively pursue the advertising strategy.

 In 1998, a 12-page one-shot comic based on the Batman: The Animated Series was given away to advertise Claritin.
 The book, written by PRIEST, penciled by Joe Staton, and inked by Mike DeCarlo, sees Tim Drake unable to perform his crime-fighting duties because hay fever and antihistamines make him drowsy.
 After being given a prescription for Claritin, he saved Batman from Poison Ivy.

 This trend, along with advice from the Food and Drug Administration's attorneys that it could not win a First Amendment case on the issue, prompted the administration to issue new rules for television commercials in 1997.
 Instead of including the "brief summary" that took up a full page in magazine ads and would take too long to explain in a short television advertisement, drug makers were allowed to refer viewers to print ads, informative telephone lines, and websites, and to urge people to talk to their doctors if they wanted additional information.

 Schering-Plough invested US$322 million in Claritin direct-to-consumer advertising in 1998 and 1999, far more than any other brand.
 Spending on direct-to-consumer advertising by the pharmaceutical industry rose from US$360 million in 1995 to US$1.3 billion in 1998, and by 2006, was US$5 billion.